open-atmos/PySDM/paper/paper.md

 The left plot shows the distribution of aerosol particles in the air.
 The upper part of the domain is covered with a stratocumulus-like cloud which formed on the aerosol particles above the flat cloud base at the level where relative humidity goes above 100%.
+Within the cloud, the aerosol concentration is thus reduced.
 The middle plot depicts the sizes of particles.
-Particles larger than ca. 1 micrometre in radius are considered cloud droplets, particles larger than 25 micrometres are considered drizzle.
+Particles larger than 1 micrometre in diameter are considered as cloud droplets, particles larger than 50 micrometres in diameter are considered as drizzle.
-Within the cloud, the aerosol concentration is reduced.
-Concentration of drizzle particles (larger than 25 $\mu\text{m}$) forming through collisions at the top of the is depicted in the right panel.
+Concentration of drizzle particles forming through collisions at the top of the is depicted in the right panel.
 A rain shaft forms in the right part of the domain where the downwards flow direction amplifies particle sedimentation.
 Precipitating drizzle drops collide with aerosol particles washing out the sub-cloud aerosol.
 Most of the drizzle drops evaporate before reaching the bottom of the domain depicting the virga phenomenon (and aerosol resuspension).